Williams: Texas A&M's absence from NCAA men's basketball tournament 'defies logic'

 People are also reading…

-Williams, who always falls back on analytics, sought to fill that void with his own research, he said.
+Williams, who relies heavily on statistical analysis for his coaching methods, sought to fill that void with his own research, he said.
 His quest began with understanding how individual members of the selection committee earn their position.
 He followed that with research on each individual member of this year’s committee, their career paths and the time when they were appointed to the committee.

 Williams then studied what data is presented to the committee and how frequently it meet.